-- 1. Encryption ciphers, i.e. Triple Data Encryption Standard (3DES) and Advanced Encryption Standard (AES). - 2.
+- 3. An SSH agent can cache keys for easy access in later session. - 4.
+Encryption ciphers, i.e. Triple Data Encryption Standard (3DES) and Advanced Encryption Standard (AES). - 5.
 The use of sound cryptographic Message Authentication Code (MAC) algorithms for integrity checking.
-Examples of secure hash (functions) algorithms which are MAC algorithms in SSH version 2 are the Message Digest algorithm 5 (MD5) and Secure Hash Algorithm 1 (SHA-1). - 3.
+Examples of secure hash (functions) algorithms which are MAC algorithms in SSH version 2 are the Message Digest algorithm 5 (MD5) and Secure Hash Algorithm 1 (SHA-1). - 6.
 Support for public key certificates.

-2.3.11 Telnet
+2.3.13 Telnet

 This subsection allows the users to set the Telnet option for the managed switch.
 The command line interface (CLI) configuration using Telnet (as described in Chapter 4) or SSH (previous section) are the same except that the SSH encrypts the communication data.
 For the Telnet administration, the managed switch only provides the enable or disable function selectable in this webpage.
 The default setting for Telnet is enabled.
 Clicking on the Update button when you change the option to update it on the managed switch.
-Figure 2.47 shows the Telnet setting webpage.
+Figure 2.57 shows the Telnet setting webpage.
 Note that the users are recommended to use SSH instead of Telnet for higher security protection of your managed switch.

-Figure 2.47 Telnet Setting Webpage
+Figure 2.57 Telnet Setting Webpage